launderex619/laberinto-multinivel/README.md

 	Click Yes.
 	* The project will now open in Android Studio

+### Installation without Android Studio
+If you don't want to install Android Studio but still want to test our application, you can directly get it to your android device by using the APK you can fin [here](https://github.com/launderex619/laberinto-multinivel/blob/master/sulemitaIA.apk).

 ## Usage
 <img src="maze.jpg" height="400"> | <img src="characters.jpg" height="400"> | <img src="moving_in_maze.jpg" height="400">
 --- | --- | ---